Projects

-Worldview of National Anti-Cruelty Laws
+Worldview of Animal Anti-Cruelty Laws

 4/5 of world's countries have at least basic anti-cruelty laws (in green) where 1/5 still don't (in grey).